bucovina painted monasteries travel guide

 Nearest train station: Vatra Moldovitei HC

-Admission fee: 5 lei (1 eur/1.2 usd)
+Admission fee: 5 lei (1 eur/1.2 USD)

 Moldovita is a painted monastery located in the village of Vatra Moldovitei, Suceava county.
 It was built in 1532 by Petru Rares, Stephan the Great’s illegitimate son.
 Its dominant colors are gold and deep blue and its exterior paintings are very well preserved.